flhofer/dell_TB16_firmware/README.md

 ## Official Flashing tools

 If you prefer to use the official Flash tool, you can find a copy in the `official` folder.
 However, it works only on Dell laptops.
 If your device doesn't have the controller, EC, and PD updates listed above, you may need to flash with version 1.00 and then 1.02 first.
 These install a Bios-based update file that executes an update at Bios start.
+It is thus likely not possible to update them without a Dell system.

 Furthermore, Dell messed up the firmware packaging for the 1.05.
 The Dock companions of that generation, the WD15, and TB18, got a new `Cable.bin` and were released the same day.
 You can use the WD15s flasher to update the `Cable.bin`.